pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+We plan on working with a few key projects in the terra ecosystem to build a poc to provide customer notifications.
+Longterm, we'd like to position ourselves as a core developer tool that is provided to terra projects natively.

 ## Additional Information

-**How did you hear about the Grants Program?** Hashed
+**How did you hear about the Grants Program?** Hashed : Baek + Wagmi from Terra